 What does a dental exam include?

 A dental exam includes checking your teeth, gums, and mouth for any issues.
 The dentist looks for cavities, plaque, and tartar buildup.
 They also assess your gums for signs of disease and check your bite and jaw.
-Most dentists will take X-rays to see hidden problems.
-The exam usually involves professional cleaning by a dental hygienist to remove tartar and polish your teeth.

 Call Our Dental Office Today